 - For depression:

-- Adults—At first, 5 milligrams (mg) of chlordiazepoxide and 12.5 milligrams (mg) of amitriptyline or 10 mg of chlordiazepoxide and 25 mg of amitriptyline, taken three or four times a day.
+- Adults—At first, 5 milligrams (mg) of chlordiazepoxide and 12.5 milligrams (mg) of amitriptyline or 10 mg of chlordiazepoxide and 25 mg of amitriptyline, taken 3 or 4 times a day.
 The doctor may adjust your dose if needed.
-However, the dose is usually not greater than 10 mg of chlordiazepoxide and 25 mg of amitriptyline taken six times a day.
+However, the dose is usually not greater than 10 mg of chlordiazepoxide and 25 mg of amitriptyline taken 6 times a day.

 - For depression: